Menu

 Pros

-Powerful electric washer and dryer combo that doesn't take up much space.
-Offers a stainless steel interior that has a smooth finish that's gentle on fabrics.
-Auto-dry function detects moisture and shuts off automatically when drying is complete.
+This powerful electric washer and dryer combo doesn't take up much space.
+The stainless steel interior has a smooth finish that's gentle on fabrics.
+We like that the auto-dry function detects moisture and shuts off automatically when drying is complete.

 Cons